How to help the homeless at christmas

 4) Get your principal/headteacher/student union/boss to promote the donation day in the ways they know best.

-5) Tell all your friends and use emotional blackmail to make sure they help fill your donation box so you don’t look like an idiot.
+5) Tell all your friends and aks them to help fill your donation box.

 6) Then get someone with a car who loves you to deliver the donations to the homeless shelter.